-For the year ended December 31, 2022, severance and restructuring expenses were \$7.3 million.
-Expenses increased for the year ended December 31, 2022, primarily due to an increase in severance and personnel related costs and costs related to contractual terminations, resulting from the implementation of the new strategic business plan.
+For the years ended December 31, 2023 and 2022, severance and restructuring expenses were \$0.6 million and \$7.3 million, respectively, The expenses incurred in 2022 were related to the restructuring program announced in February 2022.
+No similar severance and restructuring expenses were incurred for the year ended December 31, 2023 as the restructuring program reached its conclusion in the fourth quarter of 2022.
 Further details can be found in Note 3, "Restructuring" in the Notes to Consolidated Financial Statements.